aadsm/jschardet/README.md

 // To change this to 0 to always get something or any other value that can
 // work for you.
 jschardet.detect(str, { minimumThreshold: 0 });

+// Lock down which encodings to detect, can be useful in situations jschardet
+// is giving a higher probability to encodings that you never use. jschardet.detect(str, { detectEncodings: ["UTF-8", "windows-1252"] });
 ```

 Supported Charsets